andrenho/fortuna-io-board/README.md

 The same code that is uploaded to the board can also be used to compile the emulator.
 Look at `emulator/io-board/demo.c`, which is just a link to the firmware implementation.

+To create a disk image to use in the emulator, use the script `/tools/sdcard/create_image.sh`.
+To manage the disk image (copy files to it, etc), the disk image needs to be mounted.
+In Linux, do `mount -o loop MY_IMAGE MOUNT_POINT`; in Mac, do `hdiutil attach MY_IMAGE` and access it through Finder.